News

 • The Reformed Witness Hour publishes each month's messages in an attractive booklet.
 These printed sermons are a great blessing to many and are distributed all over the world, including to many prisoners in the U.S. If you or your Evangelism Committee would like to receive these, let the RWHC know and they will add you to the mailing list (This email address is being protected from spambots.
 You need JavaScript enabled to view it.).

-• RBO Aug 2023 2The Reformed Book Outlet (downtown Hudsonville, MI) is now operating out of its new store in downtown Hudsonville (3472 Harvey St.).
+• rfpa 04The Reformed Book Outlet (downtown Hudsonville, MI) is operating out of its new store in downtown Hudsonville (3472 Harvey St.).
 Visit the store and browse the variety of resources for your Reformed-Christian faith and walk, including many children's titles.
 They are open Tuesday-Friday, 10-5, and Saturday 10-1.

-• In need of sound biblical and Reformed catechism materials for children and young people?
-Check out the PRC's full curriculum of materials here.
-Call the PRC Seminary for help with any of these materials (616-531-1490).
+• If you are in need of sound biblical and Reformed catechism materials for children and young people, check out the PRC's full curriculum of materials here.
+Call the PRC Seminary for assistance with any of these materials (616-531-1490).

 • For sound, distinctively Reformed literature on a variety of subjects and for all ages - including church history and Bible study materials - visit the Reformed Free Publishing Association website or stop in at their Jenison (Michigan) location.